Huilin-Li/ThesisProject_Huilin/README.md

 <a name="package"></a>
 ## UNIOA library
 > The general application of our unified framework is to design an auto-designer for swarm-based algorithms.
-A demo of
+A demo of such an application is <a href="https://github.com/Huilin-Li/UNIOA">UNIOA</a>.